osagie/DMEBottomView/README.md

 pod "DMEBottomView"
 ```

-or copy the contents of /DMEBottomView into your project.
+or copy the contents of `/DMEBottomView` into your project.

 ##Demo App

-Navigate to /DMEBottomViewExample and open the proyect file.
+Navigate to `/DMEBottomViewExample` and open the proyect file.

 ##How do I use DMEBottomView

-Include the following four files in your project:
+Include the following file in your project:

 ```
 DMEBottomView.h
-DMEBottomView.m
 ```

 You create a DMEBottomView by calling: